mattmspaulding/wiki-timeline/README.md

 * Sort dates happening before the year 0 (any BCE dates) properly
 * Ensure each block is relevant to the person's life -- test for keywords
 * Clean each sentence by removing Wikipedia's references (i.e. the bracketed numbers)
+* Change the color of each circle, for each block, based on the sentence's sentiment

 ## Libraries
 * JavaFX